tilde-nlp/c-eval/Readme.md

 ﻿# Corpus Cleaner

 `cleaner.py` is a script for parallel corpus cleaning based on machine leanrning.
 It incorperates WEKA library as well as Fastalign and Giza++ aligners.
-The cleaner outputs respective parallel corpus of filtered (good) sentences that have been judjed as good bu the model.
-The model should be trained on a corpus that ir known to contain good, parallel trainslations.
-For more accurate results the same language pair should be used for both the model and parallle corpus to be cleaned.
+The cleaner outputs respective parallel corpus of filtered (good) sentences that have been judjed as good by the model.
+The model should be trained on a corpus that is known to contain good, parallel trainslations.
+For more accurate results the same language pair should be used for both the model and the parallel corpus that is to be cleaned.

 # Model training process:
-The statistical machine leanrning model requires "good"and "bad" data input for comparison.
-"Good" data is taken from the source corpus, while bad data is generated form the target corpus by shiffling the lines.
+The statistical machine leanrning model requires "good" and "bad" data input for comparison.
+"Good" data is taken from the source corpus, while "bad" data is generated form the target corpus by shiffling the lines.

 Training of "good" lines includes:
   * "Good" corpus alignment by Giza++ or Fastalign, generating alignment files.